quantaosun/webdock/README.md

 the other is a more complex one integrated with molecular dynamics to address the flexibility of protein pocket, i.e., it is very similar to the conception of so-called induced fit docking.
 (Actually, it is better than most commercial induced-fit docking algorithms just beause none of those ever do any full atom simulation at all)

+Either docking or MD will be all done on cloud.

+Adjust the MD time based on how impatient you are.
+The MD method is partly borrowed from https://github.com/pablo-arantes/Making-it-rain.